benaadams/Ben.Http/README.md

 `dotnet run -c Release`

-Of note a there is a `samples/TechEmpowerGenerators` project that then uses this server plus some extension methods to create an application that implements the Techempower plaintext, json and fortunes tests in a simpler manner than the Raw.
+Also there is a `samples/TechEmpowerGenerators` project that then uses this server plus some extension methods to create an application that implements the Techempower plaintext, json and fortunes tests in a simpler manner than the Raw.
 This is again a single file server:

 ![image](https://user-images.githubusercontent.com/1142958/105080682-14becc80-5a89-11eb-8864-d67c486eaea8.png)